Submissions Guidelines

 I. General Submission Guidelines

 Inter Gentes is committed to publishing thoughtful scholarly pieces that contribute to the theoretical development of legal pluralism and international law.
-The Journal welcomes unsolicited submissions relating to its current theme or pieces that explore any area of international law and legal pluralism from a critical perspective.
+Our general submission process, described in this document, welcomes articles on any topic relating to international law and/or legal pluralism.

-Inter Gentes aims to provide a forum for a broad diversity of opinion.
-We welcome submissions from professionals, scholars, and students involved in the study or practice of international law, legal pluralism, and other related disciplines.
+Inter Gentes is committed to fostering a forum that reflects diverse viewpoints.
+We invite submissions from professionals, scholars, and students working in international law, legal pluralism, or other relevant disciplines.
+We are an open-access, peer- reviewed publication.

 II.
 Submission Requirements